28 June 2022

 - Praxilla, circa 441 BCE

-Anyone who has studied ancient Greece has probably heard of Sappho of Lesbos.
-Born around 630 BCEm Sappho lived for about six decades and her lyric poetry earned her the sobriquet "the Tenth Muse."
+Anyone who has read about ancient Greece has probably heard of Sappho of Lesbos.
+Born around 630 BCE, Sappho lived for approximately six decades; her lyric poetry earned her the sobriquet "the Tenth Muse."
 Higher praise cannot be imagined.

 Praxilla was a native of Sikyon, a city-state on the Gulf of Corinth.
-It took Judy Chicago's Dinner Part to pay proper tribute to Praxilla of Sikyon, one of thirty-nine women honored with hew own specially designed place setting at a non-hierarchical triangular table.
+It wasn't until Judy Chicago's Dinner Party that proper tribute was paid to Praxilla of Sikyon, one of thirty-nine women honored with hew own specially designed place setting at a non-hierarchical triangular table.
 You can see in this photo some of the 999 women whose names are inscribed in gold on a white tile floor.
-More than four hundred women participated in making The Dinner Party.
+More than four hundred women participated in the making of The Dinner Party.

 Lesser known than Sappho, in her day Praxilla was called "immortal tongued'", in a time and place where women participated in public and religious events.
 Today her lyric poems survive only in fragments and paraphrases; primarily "table songs" they were meant to be sung after dinner as guests imbibed wine from drinking gourds.